 By watching some or all of my “Recommended” episodes, you’ll see more character interaction and more of the fun, silly humor the series is known for, while avoiding the breakneck pace that flawed Sailor Moon Crystal.
 As a result, you’ll get a more complete Sailor Moon experience without having to sit through so many pointless filler episodes.

 EDIT [7/4/17]: Hello everyone!
-This article was originally published in October 2015, so it’s pretty old by now, but I’m so happy to see people still using it and experiencing the awesomeness that is Sailor Moon!!! ^_^ Just leaving a note here to say that this guide has been edited since its original publication to incorporate feedback given in the comments.
+This article was originally published in October 2015, so it’s pretty old by now, but I’m so happy to see people still using it and experiencing the awesomeness that is Sailor Moon!!! ^_^ Just leaving a note here to say that this guide has been edited since its original publication to incorporate feedback given in the comments and to add the FAQ that was previously included in the season 2 guide.
 Your feedback IS appreciated!
 If you have any other thoughts on this guide or the others for seasons 2-5, please continue to let me know!

 ✮ The bare minimum “required” episodes: